Field hockey: History

 According to the International Hockey Federation (FIH), "the roots of hockey are buried deep in antiquity".
 There are historical records which suggest early forms of hockey were played in Egypt and Persia c.
 2000 BC, and in Ethiopia c.
 1000 BC.
 Later evidence suggest that the ancient Greeks, Romans and Aztecs all played hockey-like games.
 In Ancient Egypt, there is a depiction of two figures playing with sticks and ball in the Beni Hasan tomb of Khety, an administrator of Dynasty XI.

 In Ancient Greece, there is a similar image dated c.
 510 BC, which may have been called Κερητίζειν (kerētízein) because it was played with a horn (κέρας, kéras in Ancient Greek) and a ball.
 Researchers disagree over how to interpret this image.
 It could have been a team or one-on-one activity (the depiction shows two active players, and other figures who may be team-mates awaiting a face-off, or non-players waiting for their turn at play).
 Billiards historians Stein and Rubino believe it was among the games ancestral to lawn-and-field games like hockey and ground billiards, and near-identical depictions appear in later European illuminated manuscripts and other works of the 14th through 17th centuries, showing contemporary courtly and clerical life.

 In East Asia, a similar game was entertained, using a carved wooden stick and ball, before 300 BC.
 In Inner Mongolia, China, the Daur people have for about 1,000 years been playing beikou, a game with some similarities to field hockey.
 A similar field hockey or ground billiards variant, called suigan, was played in China during the Ming dynasty (1368–1644, post-dating the Mongol-led Yuan dynasty).
-A game similar to field hockey was played in the 17th century in Punjab state in India under name khido khundi (khido refers to the woolen ball, and khundi to the stick).
+A game similar to field hockey was played in the 17th century in the Punjab region of modern India and Pakistan, called khido khundi (khido refers to a woolen ball, and khundi to a stick).